MarkBuffalo/gen-tanakh/README.md

 ## What is this?

-This is a project that allows you to generate a `Hebrew - English Bible` according to the Masoretic Text and the JPS 1917 Edition, then parse it into a full-scope Tanakh stored in `tanakh.json`.
+This is a project that allows you to generate a modern-format `Hebrew - English Bible` according to the Masoretic Text and the JPS 1917 Edition, then parse it into a full-scope Tanakh stored in `tanakh.json`.

 ## What's included?